yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/memory.md

 ## MMU (Memory Management Unit)

-The memory management unit logically sits between the processor internal bus and the memory hierarchy—the first level of the hierarchy is most likely the processor’s first level cache on modern embedded processors.
+The memory management unit logically sits between the processor internal bus and the memory hierarchy—the first level of the hierarchy is most likely the processor's first level cache on modern embedded processors.
 The MMU provides the following key features:

 * Address translation.
 The MMU provides per process address translation of linear (virtual) address to physical addresses (see paging for detail).